linode/docs/docs/guides/platform/vlan/how-to-create-a-private-network-with-linode-vlans-api/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Create private networks in the cloud with Linode VLAN, where multiple Linodes can communicate privately and securely.
-This guide demonstrates how to use the Linode API to attach new and existing Linodes to VLANs.'
+description: 'Want to create your own private networks in the cloud?
+Here's how you can use the Linode API to do so by attaching new and existing Linodes to VLANs.'
-og_description: 'Create private networks in the cloud with Linode VLAN, where multiple Linodes can communicate privately and securely.
-This guide demonstrates how to use the Linode API to attach new and existing Linodes to VLANs.'
+og_description: 'Want to create your own private networks in the cloud?
+Here's how you can use the Linode API to do so by attaching new and existing Linodes to VLANs.'
 keywords: ['linode vlan','linode vlan api']
 tags: ["security", "networking", "linode platform"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-04-07
 modified_by:
   name: Linode
-title: "Creating a Private Network Using Linode API and Linode VLAN"
+title: "Create a Private Network With Linode API & VLAN"
 h1_title: "How to Create a Private Network Using Linode API and Linode VLAN"
+enable_h1: true
 contributor:
   name: Linode
 aliases: ['/platform/vlan/how-to-create-a-private-network-with-linode-vlans-api/']